 Traffic Engineering Division maintains traffic signals inside and outside the city limits.
 Here is how a traffic signal operates.

-Report signal malfunctions including signals that are out or missing bulbs to the 911 center
+Report signal malfunctions including signals that are out or missing displays to the 911 center

 - Requests for signal timing changes may be reported by submitting information by using this form or by phone at 910.341.4676.